Cempaka LRT station

-Cempaka LRT station is a Malaysian low-rise rapid transit station situated near and named after the nearby Taman Cempaka (Malay; English: Cempaka Estate), in Ampang Jaya, Selangor.
-The station is part of the Ampang Line (formerly known as STAR, and the Ampang and Sri Petaling Lines), and was opened on 16 December 1996, as part of the first phase of the STAR system's opening, alongside 13 adjoining stations along the Sultan Ismail-Ampang route.
+The Cempaka LRT station is a Malaysian low-rise light rapid transit (LRT) station situated near and named after the nearby Taman Cempaka neighbourhood, in Ampang Jaya, Selangor.
+The station is part of the LRT Ampang Line (formerly known as STAR LRT line) and was opened on 16 December 1996, as part of the first phase of the STAR LRT system's opening, alongside 13 adjoining stations along the - route.